 (You may also like this: Simple Swimming Pool Ideas: 24+ Inspiring Designs for Minimalist Backyard)

 So, those are 3 simple steps that you can do to clean your swimming pool manually by yourself.
-Of course, if you think that the scale of the swimming pool and the problem is too difficult to handle, you might want to contact the nearest dealer or pool cleaning service to help you.
+Of course, if you think that the scale of the swimming pool and the problem are too difficult to handle, you might want to contact the nearest dealer or pool cleaning service to help you.